SakshiBhoir7789/WordleGame/README.md

-# WordleGame
-The Wordle game in Java is a word-guessing puzzle where players attempt to guess a hidden five-letter word within limited attempts.
-After each guess, the system provides colour-coded feedback showing correct letters and positions, making it an engaging logic and vocabulary-based challenge.
+Wordle is a word-guessing game where players attempt to figure out a secret five-letter word within six attempts.
+With each guess, the game provides feedback, guiding players towards the correct answer.